WSO2 Puppet Modules - New Architecture and Deployment

 In this approach, Vagrant’s duty is to automate the creation of a VirtualBox VM (Ubuntu 14.04) and deploy/install the WSO2 product using the WSO2 Puppet modules.

 This approach is far simpler compared to the Master-agent approach considering the convenience of setup.
 However it is less convenient in the case of debugging for errors as Vagrant takes more time to up a WSO2 product server with Puppet as the process, includes creating a virtual machine in Virtual Box too.
-If you are developing a WSO2 Puppet module, this is not the recommended approach from the beginning.
-Yet if you are not a newcomer to Puppet and knowledgeable of how Puppet modules work with WSO2 products, then you may use this approach.
+If you are developing a WSO2 Puppet module from the beginning, this is not the recommended approach.
+Yet if you are not a newbie to Puppet, and have good expertise of how Puppet modules work with WSO2 products, then you may use this approach (as you will make less errors).

 This Puppet environment cannot be used to deploy and install a certain WSO2 product into an actual production environment, as .this installs the product into a VirtualBox virtual machine which is created automatically on the go.